Key Country Facts

 Top exports: refined petroleum, diamonds, packaged medicaments, jewellery, and rice.

-More than 1.252 billion people live in India (2013), making it ones of the most populated countries in the world.
+More than 1.4 billion people live in India, making it ones of the most populated countries in the world.
 The capital is New Delhi.
 The official languages are Hindi and English, though there are over 22 commonly-spoken languages and over 1,000 languages in total when including regional dialects and other languages with few speakers.
 The dominant religions are Hindus, Muslims, Christians, and Sikhs, followed by Buddhism and Jainism.
 India is 9.5 hours ahead of EST.

-Because India is so large, it is impossible to see all of the best sites unless travelers intend on staying there for an extended period of time.
-One iconic place to visit is the Taj Mahal, a spectacular palace built to house the tomb of Mumtaz Mahal, the favorite wife of the former Mughal emperor Shah Jahan.
-Also available to see in abundance are the many temples throughout India, some of them boasting absolutely beautiful architecture and history.
+Because India is so large, it is impossible to see all of the best sites unless you’re intent on staying there for an extended period of time.
+With only 10 days, my son Kenan and I headed out to see the Taj Mahal, a spectacular palace built to house the tomb of Mumtaz Mahal, the favorite wife of the former Mughal emperor Shah Jahan.

-One absolute must-see in India is the Elefantastic tour in Jaipur, or other elephant tours as there are many to choose from.
-A tour guide can share lots of information about elephants, and visitors get to enjoy activities such as feeding the elephants, painting artwork on them, and even riding them.
+Next up was the absolute must-do in India was the Elefantastic tour in Jaipur, A tour guide shared lots of information about elephants, and we got feed the elephants, painted artwork on them, and rode them.